rhadp/rhadp/README.md

 # Red Hat Automotive Development Platform

-This repository contains "Infrastructure as Code (IaC)" for deploying Red Hat OpenShift with a pecific cluster topology to support the the [Red Hat Automotive Development Platform](https://github.com/rhadp/rhadp-platform) (RHADP) — a cloud-native development environment purpose-built for automotive software development.
+This repository contains "Infrastructure as Code (IaC)" for deploying Red Hat OpenShift with a cluster topology, needed to support the the [Red Hat Automotive Development Platform](https://github.com/rhadp/rhadp-platform) (RHADP) — a cloud-native development environment purpose-built for automotive software development.